 Income Services Officer

-The Rent Service is part of the Digital and Customer Services Division of Birmingham City Council and has significant responsibilities for income collection to the Housing Revenue Account.
-We are responsible for the collection of £268 million housing rents and also have responsibility for the recovery of former tenancy debt and Housing Benefit Overpayments for Local Authority tenants.
+The Rent Service is part of the Digital and Customer Services Division of Birmingham City Council and has significant duties for income collection to the Housing Revenue Account.
+We manage the collection of £268 million housing rents and also have responsibility for the recovery of former tenancy debt and Housing Benefit Overpayments for Local Authority tenants.

-Our purpose is to maximise the collection of rent by providing our tenants with advice and support in order to prevent rent debt.
-We aim to promote self-sufficiency and identify vulnerable tenants at an early stage, we promote and maintain a strong payment culture and maximise income through receipt of relevant welfare benefits.
+Our purpose is to maximise the collection of rent by providing our tenants with advice and assistance in order to prevent rent debt.
+We aim to promote self-sufficiency and identify vulnerable tenants at an early stage.
+We promote and maintain a strong payment culture and maximise income through receipt of relevant welfare benefits.

 Birmingham City Council Rent Service has a number of permanent opportunities.
-The positions are Income Services Officers working 36.5 hours per week.
+The positions are Income Services Officer working 36.5 hours per week.